 What are Fossil Fuels?

-In the span of millions of years, the dead animals and plants began decomposing process under heavy layers of sand, clay, and other minerals.
+For millions of years, the dead animals and plants began decomposing process under heavy layers of sand, clay, and other minerals.
 Fossil fuels include natural gas, petroleum, and coal.
-In fact, the world is totally based on fossil fuels to solve their daily energy requirements.
-Although using renewable power sources has increased extremely in the last decade, it will still take some more years to decrease our affiliation on fossil fuels greatly.
+The world is based on fossil fuels to solve its daily energy requirements.
+Although using renewable power sources has increased extremely in the last decade, it will still take some more years to decrease our affiliation with fossil fuels greatly.

 Oil was created from the deposits of dead animals and plants that were decomposed at the bottom section of the ocean.
 Over several years, the dead animals and plants got buried deeper and deeper by collected sediment causing pressure and heat to increase.
 The application of pressure and heat with the absence of oxygen (anaerobic decomposition) led to the fractionation of these dead animal and plant matter, leading to oil creation.
 Natural gas was created in the same method as the oil; just the intensity of pressure and heat considerably increased, causing oil to disintegrate further into gaseous type.

 Though most governments greatly embrace renewable resources of power like wind, solar, and geothermal, fossil fuels are still the earth’s predominant power source according to their great energy density.
 Fossil fuels have a high range of usages, including transport fuels, production of electricity, making products like cosmetics, plastics, and even special medicines.
 If you want to explore more about the advantages of fossil fuels, visit here.

 In recent years, it’s quite difficult to side with fossil products as they are talked against now and then by researchers, environmental activists, including usual citizens.
 Only profiting companies explain well fossil fuels.
 In truth, fossil products have several upsides that extremely come up in debates.
 That said, here are the advantages of fossil fuels.
 The most important advantages of them are as follows:

 Cheap Source of Energy